OpenSDN-io/docs/tungsten-fabric-operator/opensdn-operator-with-openshift-4.rst

 Deployment depends strongly on Openshift installation which is described in this `documentation <https://docs.openshift.com/container-platform/4.5/installing/installing_aws/installing-aws-customizations.html>`__

-Prerequisities that have to be fulfilled in order to dpeloy Tungsten Fabric with operator on Openshift:
+Prerequisities that have to be fulfilled in order to dpeloy OpenSDN with operator on Openshift:

 * openshift-install binary (>=4.4.8) (`download <https://cloud.redhat.com/openshift/install>`__)
 * Openshift pull secrets (`download <https://cloud.redhat.com/openshift/install/pull-secret>`__)